Can You Get Nerve Damage From A Car Accident?

 - Suffering full or partial paralysis

-When any of these complications occur, it is likely that victims will not be able to work again or make the same type of money they did prior to the car accident.
+When any of these complications occur, likely, victims will not be able to work again or make the same type of money they did before the car accident.
 As a result, they often need to pursue a personal injury claim to collect the maximum compensation available.

 Because personal injury claims involving nerve damage can be complex, testimony from a medical expert is often necessary.
-Establishing how one’s life has changed is another important piece of evidence—this can come from an individual’s testimony as well as testimony of those who know the victim.
-Our law firm has experience building arguments and establishing evidence that is necessary in cases such as these.
+Establishing how one’s life has changed is another critical piece of evidence—this can come from an individual’s testimony and those who know the victim.
+Our law firm has experience building arguments and establishing evidence necessary in cases such as these.
 If you would like to discuss your car crash case involving nerve damage, please contact our law firm for a free, no-obligation consultation today.
 We would be honored to help you collect fair compensation for the injuries you suffered.